sahal1417/sahal1417/README.md

 #### Hi, I’m Sahal,
 I'm passionate about data analytics/science.
 Here you will find different personal projects related to the field.
-Your feedback in the comments would be really appreciated and will help me a lot to enhance my works.
+Your feedback and comments would be really appreciated and helpful to enhance my works.